hth313/ladybug/doc/reference.rst

 ALDI _ _
 ^^^^^^^^

-Load the value from the specified register, append it to alpha register obeying the current word size, selected base, active sign mode and obeying zero fill flag.
+Append the value from the specified register to the alpha register obeying the current word size, selected base, active sign mode and zero fill flag.

 .. index:: pause operation, operations; pause